by Jonathan Gebauer (@jogebauer)

 Other useful features

 ManageFlitter can do more.
-You can analyse your account and activity.
+You can analyze your account and activity.
 You can send “Power Posts” – scheduled Tweets at times when most of your followers are online.
 You can handle multiple accounts.
-I use many of these features – other tools offer them as well, but they don’t offer them with the same user friendly UI.
+I use many of these features – other tools offer them as well, but they don’t offer them with the same user-friendly UI.

 Pricing – free version or paid?